 Your Home

-Unless the police officers or law enforcement officials have a legal search warrant and non of the previously mentioned situations occurred, police officers do not have the right to search your home or property.
+Unless police officers or law enforcement officials have a legal search warrant and none of the previously mentioned situations occur, police officers do not have the right to search your home or property.

 We hope that this information will help you in the future to better understand your rights concerning when the police are able to search your home, car, or property in Missouri and when they are not.
 If you are already facing criminal charges for what you believe to be an unlawful search and seizure, contact Missouri Legal today for advice and legal assistance.